Frequently Asked Questions

 Do you build data centers?

 Data center construction is one of our primary markets.
-Georgia has over $100 billion in committed data center investment, with 63 operational facilities and 249 more in the pipeline.
-We provide hyperscale campus civil work, powered shell construction, substation infrastructure, and PE-stamped mechanical and electrical design.
+According to CBRE's latest year-end 2025 market data, metro Atlanta reached 1,459.2 MW of inventory with 2,076 MW under construction and only 2% vacancy.
+We provide hyperscale campus civil work, powered-shell construction, substation infrastructure, and PE-led mechanical and electrical coordination.

 What energy projects do you do?

 We build the civil and structural infrastructure for solar farms, battery energy storage systems (BESS), substations, and gas-fired power generation facilities.
-Georgia Power has approved 9,885 MW of new generation capacity with $16.3 billion in construction investment.
+Georgia Power's approved 2025 IRP projects about 8,500 MW of load growth over the next six years, and subsequent 2025 certification filings sought about 9,900 MW of new resources.
+That creates a substantial construction runway for power infrastructure in Georgia.

 What industrial work do you handle?